Search for the $Z\gamma$ decay mode of new high-mass resonances in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Systematic uncertainties

-The uncertainty due to the customized electron identification applied to the reconstructed electrons in this high-mass analysis is evaluated by applying the tag-and-probe method to the $Z\rightarrow ee$ data and MC samples.
+The uncertainty due to the MVA and Mixed electron identifications applied to the reconstructed electrons in this high-mass analysis is evaluated by applying the tag-and-probe method to the $Z\rightarrow ee$ data and MC samples.
 Events where the electrons have an angular separation $\Delta R (e,e) < 0.5$ are used to imitate the case where the electrons are very close to each other, as in the high-mass resonance analysis.
 Due to the $\Delta R (e,e)$ requirement, the $Z\rightarrow ee$ event yield is limited and thus an inclusive \pt bin is defined in the EM calorimeter barrel and endcap region.
 The efficiencies are evaluated for electrons with $\Delta R (e,e) < 0.5$ in an inclusive \pt region between 27 and 3000~\GeV\ and the barrel ({|$\eta$}| < 1.37) and endcap ({1.52 < |$\eta$}| < 2.47) regions.
-The systematic uncertainty due to the customized electron ID is estimated to vary between 1.0\% and 1.1\% for resonance masses between 220~\GeV\ and 3400~\GeV.
+The systematic uncertainty due to the MVA ID and its mixture with the \textit{Loose} ID is estimated to vary between 1.0\% and 1.1\% for resonance masses between 220~\GeV\ and 3400~\GeV.

 Table \ref{sys_table} summarizes the estimated systematic uncertainties for the $X\to Z \gamma$ search in the $ee$ and $\mu\mu$ channels and the mass range $\mX = 220{-}3400~\GeV$.